-Bylaws are designed to help the group function in an orderly manner.
-A copy of Bylaws for the Local PTA/PTSA Units and California State PTA Bylaws 8.1, 327 should be provided to all officers and board members.
-Each member should be responsible for making a thorough study of them.
-A copy of the bylaws should be made available to any member of the association upon request.
+Bylaws are designed to help the association function in an orderly manner.
+A copy of Bylaws for the Local PTA/PTSA Units and California State PTA Bylaws should be provided to all officers and executive board members.
+Each member is responsible for making a thorough study of them.
+A copy of the bylaws must be made available to any member of the association upon request.

 Bylaws should be reviewed every year.
 Appoint a small committee with the parliamentarian as chairman to study them, make recommendations, and forward through channels to the California State PTA parliamentarian.
 Give 30 days' written notice of proposed amendments to association members after receiving approval for amendments from the California State PTA parliamentarian.
 Recognize that a two-thirds (2/3rd) vote is required to amend the bylaws.